Everything You Need to Know About Direct PLUS Loans

 Parent PLUS Loans

-These are taken out by parents or legal guardians for the benefit of their children, who must be dependent undergraduate students.
+These loans are taken out by parents or legal guardians for the benefit of their children.
+The child must be dependent and a undergraduate student.
 Just like with Grad PLUS, the maximum is based on the cost of attendance, and interest begins accruing right away.

 Who Is Eligible?